ProjectRio/ProjectRio-web/README.md

 - **Game params**:     Params for /games/ (tags/users/date/etc)
 - **Event params**:    Params for /events/ (swing_type/inning/)

-## Detailed Stats
+## Stats
 ```
 VARIABLE DATA RETURN
 ```

 ### <u>Usage</u>

-`/detailed_stats/` is one of the more complex endpoints provided by the API, it has a variable output depending on the inputs.
+`/stats/` is one of the more complex endpoints provided by the API, it has a variable output depending on the inputs.
 It can return stats on a per user, a per character, and per swing (for batting stats).
 In the standard case (with no params) it returns agregate stats of all users and characters. `by_user` will break stats up by user, and `by_char` will break them up by character.
 These flags can be combined for different levels of details.
 This endpoint leverages `/games/` and will only analyze games that satisfy the parameters given.

 ### <u>Parameters</u>
 - **Game params**:     Params for /games/ (tags/users/date/etc)\